Marha Porkolt is a Hungarian stew that is as popular as Goulash, rich with tender beef mine is the product of 12 years

 Do not be tempted to add red or yellow peppers, they add too much sweetness.

 I almost always serve or even order mine with nokedli, Hungarian egg noodles of sorts.

-However, you could serve with everything from pasta to buttered boiled potatoes.
+However, you could serve with everything from buttered noodles to boiled potatoes.

 Adding pickles, any pickles will make the experience much more Hungarian!